The Hundred Years War, Volume 3: Divided Houses (The Middle Ages Series)

-Other items of interest:• The Hundred Years War, Volume 2: Trial by Fire (The Middle Ages Series)• The Hundred Years War: Trial by Battle (The Middle Ages Series, Volume 1)• Conquest: The English Kingdom of France, 1417-1450• Agincourt: Henry V and the Battle That Made England• Furies: War in Europe, 1450-1700Product Description:
+Other items of interest:• The Hundred Years War, Volume 2: Trial by Fire (The Middle Ages Series)• The Hundred Years War: Trial by Battle (The Middle Ages Series, Volume 1)• The Thirty Years War: Europe's Tragedy• The Wars of the Roses• Conquest: The English Kingdom of France, 1417-1450Product Description:

 Selected by Choice magazine as an Outstanding Academic Title for 2010Product Details/Specifications:

 The Hundred Years War was a vicious, costly, and, most dramatically, drawn out struggle that laid the framework for the national identities of both England and France into the modern era.
 The first twenty years of the war were positive for the English, by any account.
 They already held the South of France, through Eleanor of Aquitaine's dowry, and were allied with the Flemish in the north.
 After the brilliant naval battle of Sluys, the English had control of both the English Channel and the North Sea.
 The battles of Crécy and Poitiers gave the English a powerful toehold on the continent; they even captured the French king, Philip, occasioning a peace treaty in 1360.